deepo-io/recruit/README.md

 or if you [wear No. 22](https://youtu.be/ydJcCCSLZbo?t=20s)

 ## What's this?
-This repository list some projects that you can complete, so that we awed by your coding skills.
+This repository list some projects that you can complete, so that we can be awed by your coding skills.
+If this doesn't sound right, maybe you can participate in the referral program below.

+## Deepo Referral Program
+Know someone else who might be interested?
+Send this page to them, and tell them to include your name in their submission.
+We'll reward both of you, if he joins us.

 ## Why?
 Hopefully we can work together!